WhatsApp/erlt/README.md

 The tests for erltc come in these two flavors:
 - the tests under `./examples/check` verify compiler errors against .exp files
 - the other tests in `./examples` verify the compiler against .P files, which are represent the Erlang AST.
 See [erltc_architecutre](./doc/08_compiler_architecture.md) for more information.

-**MAX TODO**: what does 'elm-core' stand for in ./examples/elm-core

 ### stErlang tests